khaledsellami/decomp-java-analysis-service/README.md

 # Decomp-Java-Analysis-Service

+Warning: This is a downgrade from the main version which was developed for a research objective.
+Please avoid using it if not necessary.
 Decomp-Java-Analysis-Service is an AST-parser for generating metadata about the classes and methods declared in a given Java source code for the purpose of monolith to microservice decomposition.

 ## Description